Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Related Work

 \textbf{Federated Fine-Tuning for LLMs.} There are some studies exploring fine-tuning LLMs with FL based on PEFT techniques, e.g., \citet{zhang2023-FedPETuning} provide benchmarks for PEFT techniques in FL.
 Among existing PEFT techniques, LoRA \cite{hu2022lora} is usually preferable. \citet{zhang2023fedit} proposes a federated instruction tuning approach based on LoRA. \citet{jiang2023low-parameter} design a low-parameter FL approach based on LoRA for text classification. \citet{babakniya2023slora} experimentally demonstrate that when facing FL with non-IID data, LoRA is not as good as full-parameter tuning and propose a strategic initialization of LoRA weights based on SVD decomposition of full parameters fine-tuned with BP.
 There are also some works contributing to the deployment of LLM tuning with FL, e.g., FederatedScope-LLM \cite{kuang2023federatedscope-LLM} and FATE-LLM \cite{fan2023-FATE-LLM}.
 The computational bottlenecks have been thoroughly investigated by \citet{woisetschlager2023very-edge}.

-\textbf{Federated Learning with Zeroth-Order Optimization.} There are some researches using ZOO for solving non-differentiable problems such as black-box optimization \cite{li2021communication}.
-The convergence and generalization error bound of ZOO-based FL is analyzed by \citet{fang2022communication} and \citet{chen2023fine} respectively. \citet{shu2023Trajectory} boost the query efficiency of ZOO in FL by optimization trajectory.
+\textbf{Federated Learning with Zeroth-Order Optimization.} There are some researches using ZOO for non-differentiable problems \cite{li2021communication}. \citet{shu2023Trajectory} boost the query efficiency of ZOO in FL by optimization trajectory.
+Some researches analyze the convergence and generalization of ZOO-based FL \cite{fang2022communication,chen2023fine}.
 However, these approaches are only validated for small models with no more than 10 million parameters.

 There are also some works leveraging random seeds to optimize communication efficiency.
 However, they are not suitable for full-parameter tuning of LLMs with FL due to (1) distributing the latest model parameters in each round \cite{xu2023billion-sized,maritan2023fedzen,feng2023baffle} that hinders the important download efficiency of clients \cite{dorfman2023docofl}, or (2) tremendous computation overhead for calculating the latest model \cite{zelikman2023onebyte} as in Figure \ref{pic-intro-time-consumption}, or (3) the reliance on BP which consumes a substantial amount of memory \cite{rahimi2023evofed}.